metabase/metabase/docs/embedding/sdk/quickstart.md

 {% include plans-blockquote.html feature="Embedded analytics SDK" %}

-This guide sets up the embedded analytics SDK with the [sample React app](https://github.com/metabase/metabase-nodejs-react-sdk-embedding-sample), but you can follow along with your own application.
+This guide sets up the embedded analytics SDK with a [sample React app](https://github.com/metabase/metabase-nodejs-react-sdk-embedding-sample), but you can follow along with your own application.

 ## Prerequisites